 What's the best way to serve Indian butter chicken?

-Serve it with something that’s going to soak up ALL that delicious creamy tomato gravy sauce!
-Rice, gluten-free naan (would you guys like to see my recipe for naan?).
-If you’re paleo and want things grain-free, cauliflower rice or some grain-free tortillas/bread/wraps can do the trick.
-Something with some “soaking power”.
-You won’t be wanting to leave a bit of sauce in your bowl or on your plate (believe me!)
+Serve it with something that's going to soak up ALL that delicious creamy tomato gravy sauce!
+Rice or gluten-free naan.
+If you're paleo and want things grain-free, cauliflower rice or some grain-free tortillas/bread/wraps can do the trick.
+Something with some "soaking power".
+You won't be wanting to leave a bit of sauce in your bowl or on your plate (believe me!)